 Abyssinians are very curious and bright creatures that have a lot of personality, as well as energy.
 Many owners find them easy to train and exceptionally easy to handle because they like the attention.

-The most common breed of guinea pig, the American cavy epitomises the reason that guinea pigs make such an excellent choice of pet for children.
-They have excellent temperaments, are easy to take care of and are robust in their health.
+The most common breed of guinea pig, the American cavy has an excellent temperament, is easy to take care of and is robust in health.
 They have a smooth, sleek coat and are medium in size.